How to Start, Stop, Restart vCenter Services | 2 Ways

 If your enterprise environment relies on vCenter Servers, you need to prepare a complete vCenter backup, and choose a reliable VMware backup method.

-Automated Execution: create backup schedules to automate backups daily, weekly, or monthly.
+Automated Execution: Schedule backups to run automatically as daily, weekly, or monthly.

 dashboard manage view